Effective atypical intersections and applications to orbit closures: Recap on orbit closures

 \subsection{Recollection and first properties}

 We first recall some basic facts about \emph{relative cohomology}.
-Let $(X,Z)$ be a pair of a Riemann surface (i.e. an irreducible smooth projective algebraic curve over $\C$) and a finite set of points $Z=\{z_1, \dots, z_n\} \subset X$ (that will usually be given by the zeros of some (non-zero) $1$-form $\omega$ on $X$).
+Let $(X,Z)$ be a pair of a Riemann surface (i.e. an irreducible smooth projective algebraic curve over $\C$) and a $n+1$ points $Z=\{z_0, z_1, \dots, z_n\} \subset X$ (that will usually be given by the zeros of some (non-zero) $1$-form $\omega$ on $X$).
 We have a short exact sequence:

 Above, $\tilde{H}^0(Z; \Z)$ is the \emph{reduced cohomology}: it denotes the group of all formal linear combinations of points in $Z$, modulo the element which takes each point in $Z$ with coefficient $1$ (it is the dual of the reduced homology group).
 We will always refer to the middle term as \emph{relative cohomology} and the the last term as \emph{absolute cohomology}.
 Note that the form $\omega$ naturally induces a class inside both $H^1(X,Z(\omega); \Z)$ and $H^1(X;\Z)$ by integrating over homological cycles and using homology-cohomology duality.